humdrum-tools/humdrum-documentation/guide/ch06/index.md

 can be useful for certain types of studies.

 *Grace notes* (acciaccaturas) are visually rendered as miniature notes with a slash drawn through the stem.
-In the `**kern` representation these notes are treated as "durationless" notes and are designated by the lower-case letter "`q`".
+In the <span class="rep">kern</span> representation these notes are treated as "durationless" notes and are designated by the lower-case letter "`q`".
 Hence, the token "`G#q`" denotes a G#3 grace note with an indeterminate duration.